aayushpandey1703/Facebook-Bot/README.md

 3. Updates account status (text based)
 4. Open timeline of a random freind and coments on the recent post

+For the project, a dummy account has been registered with the facebook with username as Proto Bot.

+# Libraries Used
+1. Selenium
+2. Time

 # Use instructions
 This is a jupyter notebook file with .ipynb extension.
 You can use the bot by following the instructions below
 1. Open Jupyter notebook from Anaconda